 Articles Posted in Drug Crimes

-Dudley District Court Drug Trafficking Defense Attorney
+Dudley District Court Is Where Many Drug Trafficking Cases Originate

 The courthouse in Dudley serves the Worcester County towns of Sturbridge, Southbridge, Oxford, Charlton, Dudley and Webster.
 Route 90 crosses this jurisdiction as does Interstate 84.
 For a rather quiet, rural jurisdiction the amount of drug cases that pass through this court is incredible.
 Our Boston office is about an hour and a half drive to the town of Dudley.
 Yet despite the distance we are retained on several serious drug cases in this court each year.
 Most of these cases involve drug trafficking; usually heroin and sometimes cocaine.
 While Dudley District Court is where many drug trafficking cases originate, most are resolved in the Superior Court in Worcester.
 Recent observations about the origins of many of our Dudley drug cases has prompted me to publish this post.
 Continue Reading

-The Fine Line Between Drug Dealer And Drug User
+The Fine Line Between Drug Dealer and Drug User

 In Massachusetts as in most states there is a fine line between drug dealer and drug user.
 When people think of drug dealers they usually think about two types of people.
 One, the street dealer who sells small quantities and makes money on volume.
 Two, the major trafficker who sells drugs in multiple kilos or pounds.
 Today, especially with opiates such as heroin or oxycodone, the more common drug dealer is the person who sells just enough to support his or habit.
 Defending people falling into this category should be pretty easy, right?
 Guess again.
 District attorneys are rarely sympathetic to this situation and prosecutions are approached aggressively.
 Continue Reading

-Could Marijuana Become Legal in Massachusetts?
+Could Marijuana Become Legal In Massachusetts?

 You can add Massachusetts’s lawmakers to the list as the most recent group of state legislators looking into the possibility of legalizing marijuana at the state level.
 Fifteen lawmakers in Massachusetts are in support of a bill, referred to as H.1561, that would tax and regulate the marijuana industry in Massachusetts, bringing the billion-dollar illegal marijuana trade in Massachusetts into a legitimate business sphere where state coffers can benefit from the sale and taxation of marijuana.
 In addition to producing a new revenue stream for the state, legalizing marijuana would reduce crime by eliminating minor marijuana criminal offenses.
 Continue Reading